AdobeDocs/workfront.en/help/quicksilver/planning/requests/create-request-form.md

    For example, remove the **Subject** field, as this is not visible in Workfront Planning. <!--remove this step when we connect intake with the Requests area in Workfront-->
 1. Click any field, then use the controls in the right panel in the form to define their size, or any of the following information:

-   * **Label**: this is the name of the field as it will appear on the request form.
+   * **Label**: This is the name of the field as it will appear on the request form.
 This does not change the name of the record field.
    * **Instructions**: Add more information about the field.
    * **Make a required field**: When selected, the field must have a value.
 Otherwise, the form cannot be submitted.
    * **Add logic**: Define what conditions must be met in order for the field to display or be hidden.